zine-eddine303/obsidian-notes/Study Notes/IELTS/Reading/Question types/True, false or not given.md

 - If the text contradicts or is the opposite to the information in the statement, the answer is **FALSE**
 - If there is no information or it is impossible to know, the answer is **NOT GIVEN**

-True means that the meaning is the **same**.
-It is just **similar** then it is **FALSE.** Remember that we are dealing with factual information so there is no room to say it is _similar or nearly the same._
+==True means that the meaning is the **same**.
+It is just **similar** then it is **FALSE.** Remember that we are dealing with factual information so there is no room to say it is _similar or nearly the same._ ==

-Lots of students have argued with me during practice and said the statement is true because it ‘kind of’ means the same.
-There is no ‘kind of’ with these questions, only facts.
+Lots of students have argued with me during practice and said the statement is true because it ‘kind of’ means the same.== There is no ‘kind of’ with these questions, only facts.==

 **Very important-** Just because an answer is **NOT GIVEN** does not mean there are no words in the statements that match words in the text.
 This is something that confuses people, if words match then it must be **TRUE** or **FALSE,** right?
 Not really.
 This is not a good way to think about these questions because there probably will be matching words for **NOT GIVEN** answers, they just don’t have enough information to answer the question **as a whole**.